TMA and TMLT Resources

 Refer to TMA's guidance How to Delete Data-for Real for advice on destroying electronic storage securely.
 Also, refer to the U.S. Department of Health and Human Services Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals consistent with NIST (National Institute of Technology and Standards) Special Publication 800-88 Guidelines for Media Sanitation such that the PHI cannot be retrieved.

-For a list of Records Management, Storage and Retrieval Resources in the Houston area.
+For a list of Records Management, Storage, Retrieval, and Destruction Resources in the Houston area.
 (This list is provided as reference only; it is not an endorsement of any of these companies.)

-Also, refer to the HCMS Buyers Guide under the sections Custodian of Records, Document Management Solutions, and Document Scanning and Imaging.
+Also, refer to the HCMS Buyers Guide under the sections Custodian of Records, Document Destruction, and Document Scanning and Imaging.

 Photos and Videos in the Records